Food assistance in 180 languages

 Find where SNAP is accepted in stores and where it is accepted online.

 You can buy any food item with SNAP benefits except alcohol or prepared meals sold hot and ready to eat.
 You can even buy seeds or plants for growing food.
 Learn more about using your EBT card.

 People enrolled in SNAP are also automatically enrolled in HIP, which stands for the Healthy Incentives Program.
 The goal of HIP is to help SNAP recipients purchase more fresh, local produce each month.

 Each SNAP dollar you spend on a HIP eligible purchase at a designated HIP retailer, you can earn back onto your EBT card, up to the monthly cap based on your household size.

 Monthly HIP caps:

 The programs below offer SNAP recipients with additional savings opportunities to help ease household budgets.

 As a client of SNAP, you can receive discounts on your utility bills.
-The utilities must be registered in your name, and you'll automatically receive the discounts.
+The utilities must be registered in your name, and you can apply to your utility company for the discount.

 SNAP recipients receive a discount of up to $30 per month on their broadband internet service through the Affordable Connectivity Program You can also receive a one-time $100 discount on a laptop, tablet, or desktop computer.

 With your EBT card, you can receive discounts at several museums and cultural organizations across the state.
 All you have to do is present your EBT card.